msolajic/tim011-system-software/README.md

 BIOS is based on BIOS 3.2 for Micromint SB180.
 Boot ROM is based on Monitor 1.0 for MicroMint SB180.

+### Update 10th July 2024.
+Added support to BIOS for CompactFlash card instead of SCSI hard disk.

 ### Update 26.
 April 2024.
 Added the assembly listing of main payload of EMU terminal emulator, accompanying loader, and character set.